0 - 1

 This beautiful oceanside pathway circumnavigates Stanley Park and provides separated lanes for bicycle and pedestrian traffic.

-These separated lanes are necessary due to the massive amount of traffic that this pathway enjoys.
+The bicycle lane is also one-way, running counter-clockwise, as shown on this map.
+These separated lanes and the directional bike traffic are necessary due to the massive amounts of traffic that this pathway enjoys.